I never thought or wanted to think that I would ever say anything bad about another breeder. Live and let live, right? Well...sad to say,

 through health clearances.

 Think about the filtering organs; the skin, kidneys, and liver.
 How many Cavaliers with full, current health clearances have their filtering organs checked out?
 Generally, any problem with these organs is relatively significant

 BEFORE it's even found out. :( BLUE ROSE FEEDS NO JUNK FOOD!

-Sure, you can get one of the puppies from these Cavalier parents and feed this baby an excellent diet, but do you really want to support this type of care for the parents?
+Sure, you can get one of the puppies from these Cavalier lines and feed this baby an excellent diet, but do you really want to support breeders who give this type of care?
 The same thing applies to Cavaliers who are given annual booster shots plus have all kinds of pesticides administer both internally and externally.
 They may be following their vet's advice, but they truly need to be educated by holistic vets.
 JMHO (Just My Humble Opinion)